 Career Development Award

-THE CAREER DEVELOPMENT AWARD APPLICATION IS NOW OPEN.
-Deadline for the next call is July 15 (11:59pm EDT) 2018
+THE CAREER DEVELOPMENT AWARD APPLICATION IS NOW CLOSED.

 The Career Development Award Program is designed to foster the development of outstanding, early-career scientists currently working abroad so that they may fulfill their potential and make significant contributions to their field of research in Italy.
 The Award provides $200,000 per year, for 3-5 years, to young scientists to establish their own lab at a host institute in which they can conduct independent research in the biological sciences.